Some undecidables that might mean my analysis is wrong and we haven’t actually already collectively perpetuated a mass

 All that being said, any AI replacing value dynamics would be an upgrade.

 Fourth I’ve got time travel – but what you’d actually do to change course is unclear.
 You’d probably have to kill Truman before he decided to do the Marshall plan or something.
-Yeah, that’s right – Truman’s decision to make an industrial economy build toys for consumers was the worst decision anybody has ever made.
+Yeah, that’s right – Truman’s decision to make an industrial economy build toys and snacks for consumers was the worst decision anybody has ever made.
 It took command economies to beat the nazis – and then we decided to do an extinction event instead.

 I should note that I don’t actually consider time-travel to be ontologically possible in the way(s) that capitalist media usually depicts it, so I don’t really think about this possibility much.
 The liberal world-horizon is temporally stunted.

 If ‘you’ go back in time to when you were a baby, then ‘you’ would just be that baby again, not an older version of yourself at the same time.
 And if multiverse theory has any ontological purchase: it necessitates a reification of transcendence – entities behind the curtain of phenomena – and then nothing matters anyways.

 The importance of the plane of immanence diminishes the more transcendent entities you reify outside it.
 Insofar as we are materialists, there is nothing behind the curtain of phenomena except what we put there ourselves.